-Researchers at Roskilde University are entitled to various APC discounts and waivers due to the university library's and the Royal Library's national license consortium's license agreements with publishers.
+Researchers at Roskilde University are entitled to various APC discounts and waivers negotiated with the publishers by the Royal Danish Library's national license consortium.

 That means: